 Key Market Stats:

-- Homes values in Albuquerque have increased by 11.0% year-over-year and are forecast to grow by another 10.7% in the next 12 months.
+- Homes values in Albuquerque have increased by 17.7% over the last year.

-- Median sale price of a single-family home in Albuquerque is $255,000 according to the most recent report from the Greater Albuquerque Association of Realtors (GAAR) as of Q3 2020.
+- Median sale price of a single-family home in Albuquerque is $305,000 according to the most recent report from the Greater Albuquerque Association of Realtors (GAAR) as of June 2021.

 - Days on market from listing to contract is 24.